MuLancer/APEuro/country/Prussia.md

    - 17th century: Prussia was a poor German state that was devastated by Thirty Years War

 Frederick Willian (r.
+1640-1688)
+  - The ruler of Brandenburg
-1640-1688) build an army with the support of junkers
+  build an army with the support of junkers wit
-  - class: The monarch has a long and
+  - class: The monarch has a long and mutually beneficial between the Prussian monarchy and the Junkers
+    - reason: the mo
 Frederick III

 Frederick the Great (r.1740-1786)